arr-ai/arrai/docs/std-str.md

 ## `lower(s <: string) <: string`

-Returns the string `s` except all of the character is converted to its lowercase form.
+Returns the string `s` with all of the character converted to lowercase.

 Usage: